nasa/Common-Metadata-Repository/search-app/api_docs.md

   * `native`    "application/metadata+xml" (Returns search results in their individual native formats)
   * `umm-json`   "application/umm+json" (only supported for collections)

 `umm-json` extension can only be used to retrieve UMM JSON search result based on the latest UMM JSON schema.
-User can use the Accept header to specify the exact MimeType to return the UMM JSON search result in any supported UMM JSON schema version. e.g. "application/umm+json;version=1.2", with return the search result in UMM JSON based on UMM JSON schema version 1.2.
+User can use the Accept header to specify the exact MimeType to return the UMM JSON search result in any supported UMM JSON schema version. e.g. "application/umm+json;version=1.2" will return the search result in UMM JSON based on UMM JSON schema version 1.2.

 ### <a name="supported-result-formats"></a> Supported Result Formats